FreddyWordingham/CodeCraft/src/paradigms.md

 Structured programming is a programming paradigm aimed at improving the clarity, quality, and development time of a computer program by making extensive use of subroutines, block structures, for and while loops, and if/then/else structures.
 It's a subset of imperative programming, focusing on linear flow and clear, structured control constructs.
 This approach avoids using the GOTO statement, which can lead to complex or unmanageable code.
 Structured programming makes programs easier to understand and modify, and is fundamental in languages like C and Pascal.
-As a programmer, you'd appreciate its emphasis on straightforward, maintainable code structures.
+As a programmer, you'll appreciate its emphasis on straightforward, maintainable code structures.

 Early Supporter: ALGOL (1958).
 Influenced subsequent languages like C for structured programming, focusing on clear structure and blocks.